masonyoungblood/SpeedClimbingABM/README.md

 climbers with slower times are more likely to leave.
 Specifically it is their `current_record` divided by the minimum `current_record` in the population multiplied by `age`, or the number of timesteps that they have been in the sport.
+Each new climber that enters the sport inherits information from two randomly sampled climbers from that timestep:
+`ref_times` and `beta` come from one, and `dist` comes from another.
 See `SpeedClimbingABM.R` for details.

 ## Test Run